Last Updated on April 18, 2023

-Weed consumption has been around for hundreds, if not thousands of years.
+Weed consumption has been around for hundreds, if not thousands, of years.
 However, smoking weed today is not only an activity.
 Consuming cannabis presents a particular trend that keeps growing continuously.
 Different strains, ways of ingesting, health benefits, and adverse effects are easily explored thanks to the internet.

 The majority of marijuana enthusiasts heard of a specific myth regarding whether coughing during smoking sessions makes you higher or not.
-We all experienced that characteristic cough when smoking ranging in strength and intensity.
+We all experience that characteristic cough when smoking ranging in strength and intensity.
 Now, is this a simple myth, a placebo effect, or a fact?

 While inhaling any smoke, your body’s natural response is to cough and produce mucus, especially when smoking cannabis.

 Scientists claim that coughing during smoking cannabis does not intensify the high.
 Instead, simply ingesting the smoke is the only thing that makes you high and produces the trip.

 However, there is one theory that supports this common myth regarding coughing and increased THC levels.
 It is essential to state that this is only a speculation but definitely worth mentioning.
 That mini grasp of air you take before hitting it up might increase the lungs’ surface for a moment, enabling a more significant absorption of THC.

 As said before, this is only a speculative theory, and no scientific claims have been made to support this hypothesis.

 Guided by previous research, we can safely assert that coughing while smoking weed does not get you higher.

 Theories on What Makes You Higher with Smoking Cough?

 Yet, a vast number of marijuana enthusiasts claim that those infamous coughs intensify their trip.
 How is that possible?
 There are a couple of theories about why you feel higher when experiencing coughing during your smoking sessions.
 Let’s find out!